-When you access the web, you often entrust vital personal information to your Internet Service Provider and to the website you are using, such as your name, address, and credit card number.
+When you access the web, you often entrust vital personal information, such as your name, address, and credit card number, to your Internet Service Provider and to the website you are using.
 What happens to this data?
 Could it fall into the wrong hands?
 What rights do you have with regards to your personal information?

-The EU Data Protection Directive ensures that personal data can only be gathered under strict conditions and for legitimate purposes.
+The EU General Data Protection Regulation ensures that personal data can only be gathered under strict conditions and for legitimate purposes.
 Organisations that collect and manage your personal information must also protect it from misuse and respect certain rights.

-In the past years, the Commission has started a major modernisation process of the data protection framework, which culminated in the recent agreement by the European Parliament and Council on the new General Data Protection Regulation.
-The new rules strengthen individual rights and tackle the challenges of globalisation and new technologies.
+In the past years, the Commission has started a major modernisation process of the data protection framework, which culminated in the adoption in May 2016 of the new General Data Protection Regulation.
+The new rules, which will be applicable as of May 2018, strengthen individual rights and tackle the challenges of globalisation and new technologies.

-As part of this reform, in the Digital Single Market Strategy it is foreseen that the Commission will also review the rules on ePrivacy, to deliver a legislation that is fit for the digital age.
+As part of this reform, the Digital Single Market Strategy prescribes that the Commission also review the rules on ePrivacy and deliver a legislation that is fit for the digital age.

-The Commission launched a public consultation in April 2016, to seek stakeholders' input on a retrospective performance evaluation of the current law and the potential changes to these measures, with a view of presenting a new legislative proposal on ePrivacy by the end of 2016.
-The objectives of the review are the following:
+The Commission ran a public consultation between 12 April 2016 and 5 July 2016, to seek stakeholders' input on a retrospective performance evaluation of the current law and the potential changes to the Directive.